thepirat000/Audit.NET/src/Audit.EntityFramework/README.md

 - **AuditTypeMapper**: A function that maps an entity type to its audited type (i.e. Order -> Audit_Order, etc).

 Optional:
+- **ExplicitMapper**: A function that excplicitly maps an entry to its audited type, useful to configure mapping when no entity type is associated with a table, or to setup complex mapping rules.
 - **UseDbContext**: A function that returns the DbContext to use for storing the audit events, by default it will use the same context being audited.
 - **AuditEntityAction**: An action to perform on the audit entity before saving it, for example to update specific audit properties like user name or the audit date.
 It can also be used to filter out audit entities.
 Make this function return a boolean value to indicate whether to include the entity on the output log.
 - **IgnoreMatchedProperties**: Set to true to avoid the property values copy from the entity to the audited entity (default is false).